PetterFogel/pear-wagon-game/README.md

 "npm i"
 "npm start"

-Or just test it out on Netlify.
+Or just test it out on Netlify!

 *Gruppmedlemmar*
 Andreas Stanggren